What can I do about ulcerative colitis?

 For longer trips, carrying extra underclothing and wet wipes can help you feel more prepared.
 It is also very important to remember to carry enough of your medication for the length of your trip.

-Take an inventory of the activities you have dropped out of or plans you have canceled because you have just accepted that your condition is in charge.
+Take an inventory of the activities you have dropped out of or plans you have canceled because you have accepted that your condition is in charge.
 Then, think about how great it would be to turn the tables on your disease.

-When symptoms flare up, do you
+When symptoms flare up, do you:

-- Tell yourself that "things could be much worse?"
+- Tell yourself that "things could be much worse"?

 - Ignore symptoms, telling yourself they will go away?